marcdubois71450/nvidia-fe-ldlc-sniper/README.md

 access_token = 'x'
 access_token_secret = 'x'
 ```
-Replace its information with your information
+Replace its information with your information ([Twitter API](https://developer.twitter.com/en/portal/projects-and-apps))

 You can now save the file with `CTRL + O` then `Enter`.
 And quit `nano` text editor with `CTRL + X`

 You can now start your bot
 ```